RedstoneNW/untisGoogleIntegration/README.md

 # untisGoogleIntegration
-Syncs the untis timetable to the google Calendar
+Syncs the untis timetable to the Google Calendar